Home page logo

 Script Arguments

 Specify a different file to read fingerprints from.
-This will be read instead of the default files.

 See the documentation for the http library.